Build Quality Excel Report

 TFS 2017 | TFS 2015 | TFS 2013

 Teams who are responsible for testing software can use the Build Quality report to help monitor the success or failure rate of test activity with each build.
-The Build Quality report provides the following reports, which show the test results for all build definitions for a team project.
+The Build Quality report provides the following reports, which show the test results for all build pipelines for a team project.

 Build Verification Testing: Helps the team monitor the quality of builds by showing test results for all automated tests that are marked as Build Verification Test (BVT) that are run during the build process.